-When the system consists of a base compute module and XG2N graphics module only, the maximum number of processors is 4 and the maximum amount of memory is 48 GB.
-To increase the number of graphics pipes, processors and/or memory in the system, the base compute module can connect to additional XG2N, CPU expansion and/or CMPX modules via direct NUMAlink.
+When the system consists of a base compute module and XG2N graphics module only, it may contain a maximum of 4 processors and a maximum of 48 GB of memory.
+To increase the number of graphics pipes, processors, and/or memory in the system, the base compute module can connect to additional XG2N, CPU expansion and/or CMPX modules via direct NUMAlink or through router modules.